malwarebo/carcinet/README.md

 # Cancer Detect

-This is a Hackathon project which uses machine learning to detect breast cancer at early stage.
+This was a Hackathon project which uses machine learning to detect breast cancer at early stage.

-# Tools and Setup
+# Tools and Setup (Linux)

 ## Install virtual environment